Black-Kro/kro-ui/docs/pages/components/button.md

 },

 /**
- * Makes the button a router-link
+ * Transforms the button into a router-link
  */
 to: String,